 Next change

-6.2b.2.X5 Management of Distributed Training
+6.2b.2.X5 Management of distributed training

 Distributed training is a model training approach that involves distributing the training workload across multiple training functions to accelerate the training process and/or reduce the required computational resources.

 In 5GS, the ML training function may be located within the management system or in the NF (e.g. gNB or NWDAF),.
 Each training node has different computing resources and storage capacity based on physical infrastructure such as CPU/GPU/DPU, memory, storage, and network bandwidth.
 In order to obtain load balance between nodes and maximize the efficiency of resource utilization, splitting up the training may be necessary and involving multiple training functions according to the actual situation of nodes may be needed.
 Thus, aspects of distributed training need to be supported in the management systems.